ampproject/amp.dev/_get_started/create/basic_markup.md

 ---
 layout: page
-title: Create your AMP HTML page
+title: Create Your AMP HTML Page
 order: 0
 ---

 The following markup is a decent starting point or boilerplate.
 Copy this and save it to a file with a .html extension.

 {% highlight html %}
 <!doctype html>